cagilalsac/UsersMicroservices/README.md

     --relativeFolderPath Controllers -api"
     in the terminal for scaffolding with the templates under the Templates folder.

-47. Right-click the Controllers folder then Add -> Controller -> Common -> API -> API Controller with actions, using Entity Framework and select User entity as Model class, select UsersDb as DbContext class and give the name UsersController as Controller name:
+47. (Week 7) Right-click the Controllers folder then Add -> Controller -> Common -> API -> API Controller with actions, using Entity Framework and select User entity as Model class, select UsersDb as DbContext class and give the name UsersController as Controller name:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/UsersController.cs